 Select one or more tables from the Available section and click the icon to move the tables to the Selected section.Note

 - You can select only tables as the objects to be synchronized.

-- After an object is synchronized to the destination instance, the name of the object remains unchanged.
-You can use the object name mapping feature to change the names of the objects that are synchronized to the destination instance.
-For more information, see Specify the name of an object in the destination instance.
+- By default, after an object is synchronized to the destination instance, the name of the object remains unchanged.
+You can use the object name mapping feature to rename the objects that are synchronized to the destination instance.
+For more information, see Rename an object to be synchronized.